-The World History Project has produced a series of short videos that utilize animation and incorporate humor with the aim of educating students on a wide variety of subjects relating to world history.
+The Crash Course World History Project has produced a series of short videos that utilize animation and incorporate humor with the aim of educating students on a wide variety of subjects relating to world history.
+Crash Course videos are intended to “accompany high school and college level classes” and have been viewed “hundreds of millions” of times by a global audience.
 These videos have been distributed through the PBS Digital Studios YouTube network.
 In one such video, “Conflict in Israel and Palestine: Crash Course World History,” popular author John Green “tr[ies] to get the facts [on the conflict in Israel and Palestine] across” in less than 13 minutes.
 Notwithstanding Green’s stated aim to convey facts to his viewers, a number of Green’s claims more closely resemble a genre of writing at which he excels: fiction.

 Green constructs a false binary between theology and land.

 Near the beginning of the video, Green states, “let me submit that very little of this conflict between Israel and Palestine over the last several decades has been about, like, theological differences between Islam and Judaism.
 No one’s arguing about whether the most important prophets descended from Abraham’s son Isaac or his son Ishmael, right?
 It’s not about whether to fast during Yom Kippur or Ramadan.
 It’s about land.”
 Green, here, suggests viewers should agree with his claim that the “conflict in Israel and Palestine” is not about “theological differences” because neither party is arguing about religious holidays, like Yom Kippur or Ramadan, but rather about land.
 However, this view of theology and land as mutually exclusive categories fails to appreciate the extent to which land has been understood in religious terms.